cornell-ece2300/ece2300-docs/docs/ece2300-fpga-primer.md

 From here, we can _instantiate_ this module - create an instance of the hardware it represents.
-In your `DE0_CV_golden_top.v` (which contains the top-level `DE0_CV_golden_top` module), if you scroll to the bottom, you'll notice the module is currently empty - it doesn't contain any logic yet.
+In your `DE0_CV_golden_top.v` (which contains the top-level `DE0_CV_golden_top` module), if you scroll to the bottom, you'll notice the module doesn't contain any logic yet.
 Let's add some functionality by _instantiating_ our `PairTripleDetector_GL` module within the `DE0_CV_golden_top` module - let's give it the name `detector`.